Interdisciplinary Renewable and Environmental Collaborative REU Program

 This National Science Foundation supported Research Experience for Undergraduates (REU) program gives research opportunities to undergraduate students with priority to first generation college students and students from tribal colleges and other primarily undergraduate institutions.
 Participants work alongside UND faculty and students on interdisciplinary summer research projects at the intersection of chemistry, chemical engineering, and atmospheric sciences.
 Students also receive training in science communication and community outreach.

-The deadline for Summer 2024 is February 29, 2024.
-The program dates are May 28 to August 02, and are flexible to accommodate different college schedules.
+The deadline for Summer 2025 is March 31, 2025.
+The program dates are June 02 to August 08, and are flexible to accommodate different college schedules.

 Applicants